-Not many people who visit Asturias venture to Colombres – but they should.
+Not many people who visit Asturias, Spain, venture to Colombres – but they should.
 The tiny Colombres is located in Ribadedeva municipality.
 The village itself is a pleasant, peaceful place to walk around.

-The main point of interest in Colombres is La Quinta de Guadalupe, a palace that used to be the mansion of Iñigo Noriega, a man born in Colombres who emigrated to Mexico in search of fortune, thus becoming an “Indiano” (such were called those who went to the colonies in search of a better life).
+The main point of interest in Colombres is La Quinta de Guadalupe, a palace that used to be the mansion of Iñigo Noriega, a man born in Colombres who emigrated to Mexico in search of fortune, thus becoming an “Indiano.”
+Those who visit Asturias do know what an Indiano is, but in case, let me clarify this is how those who went to the colonies in search of a better life.

 Nowadays, La Quinda de Guadalupe hosts the Fundación de Archivos de Indianos, a large archive of documents (which also include lots of press clippings and photographs) about the people who emigrated to the Americas in the 19th century.
 It’s a good place to learn more about the history of this part of the country, hence making it one of the most interesting places to visit in Asturias.

 The lovely Llanes is traditionally a fishing port, which is still very active.
 The town is pretty, packed with good bars and restaurants, and some lovely shops.
 The main point of interest is the romanic-gothic Basilica of the Virgin Mary.
 This should be enough to make it one of the places to visit in Asturias.

 Yet, Llanes receives a lot of (local) tourists, especially in the summer, as it is right by the sea and there are some amazing beaches nearby – these are some of the places that anybody who visit Asturias should not miss.
 One, Sablon, is right in town and it is famous for Los Cubos de Memoria, designed and painted by Augustin Ibarrola to break the water and protect the harbor and eventually become a lovely permanent art installation.